CaylinDewey/cross-over-capsule-102/README.md

 - Signup: Your orders can be processed by staff that take ethics and professionalism seriously.  [signup](assets/images/signup_tablet.png)

 ### Future Implementations
+#### Browser Testing
+The site could be tested in different browsers in future.
+It was not part of the minimal viable product for this project.

+#### Chrome Dev Tools Lighthouse Scores
+The scores for mobile performance especially, could be improved.

+#### Content for Marketing on the Site
 In future it would be great to have a few shots and clips of influencers that fit our demographic.
-Examples would be influencers that rate tech, travel gear, travel destinations, etc. It would be great to feature their wardrobe and what they selected and why.
+Examples would be influencers that rate tech, travel gear, travel destinations, etc. Ideas for content could be to feature their wardrobe and what they selected and why.
+As product upgrades are released, these can then be reviewed for "promotion" by the influencers.

 It may be prudent to keep an eye on the [Labfresh](https://labfresh.nl/) and [ninepine](https://www.ninepine.nl/) sites for inspiration.
 It would also be really cool to collaborate with their people, maybe even featuring their founders.
-This triple all three brands exposure in keeping with contemporary podcasters recipe for marketing.
+This could potentially triple all three brands exposure for global marketing.
+Many podcasters and influencers follow this marketing recipe.

+Minimalism has a drawback that you are actually marketing the idea for the user to consume less.
+By constandly upgrading and refining our product range, we can avoid this and tap into a market that very few people have managed to grow.

-#### Accessibility
+#### Accessibility & Color Contrasts
 I would strongly recommend that more time be spent on ensuring that this site is accessible to all users and so inclusive.
+Many more aria-labels can be inserted.
+Color contrasts can be introduced in conjunction with the standard brand palette.

 #### Readme File Improvements
 The readme file could containt badges and shields with up to date stats.
 It could also have instructions for local development and cloning as seen on [Kera Cudmore's readme example](https://github.com/kera-cudmore/Bully-Book-Club#local-development).
 A color palette from [Canva](https://canva.com) could be sourced to ensure all future marketing material complies to standards set.